-- Given the external environmental factors anticipated in the next three to five years, and the key SWOT's of my organization, is the Organizational Vision still realistic?
+Given the external environmental factors anticipated in the next three to five years, and the key SWOT's of my organization, is the Organizational Vision still realistic?
 That is, will it be too easy, or too difficult, for us to someday achieve the Organizational Vision we have established?

-Resed on your answer either leave your Organizational Vision as it is or in the space helow create based on your answer, either leave your organizational vision as it is, or in the space below create a revised version that's more appropriate.
+Based on your answer, either leave your Organizational Vision as it is, or in the space below create a revised version that's more appropriate.